eliotttak/popups-file-dialog/README.md

 | dialogType | string | "ok" | dialog type of the dialog | "okCancel" | "ok", "okCancel", "yesNo", "yesNoCancel" |
 | iconType | string | "info" | icon type of the dialog | "info" | "info", "warning", "error","question" |
 | defaultSelected | string | "ok" | default selected of the dialog | "ok" | "ok", "cancel", "yes", "no" | -->

+## Credits
+Windows&reg;, Windows 10&reg; and all the user interface elements of Windows 10&reg; are registered trademarks of Microsoft Corporation.

+Linux&reg; is a registered trademark of the Linux Foundation.

+The user interface of Linux&reg; may be protected by copyrights and trademarks of the Linux Foundation and the GNOME Foundation.

+MacOs&reg; is a registered trademark of Apple Inc.

+This project is **not** affiliated with Microsoft Corporation, the Linux Foundation, the GNOME foundation or Apple Inc.

 ---